deepjoydas/python_questions_for_interview_prep/ReadMe.md

 Write a function named ```process_data()``` that takes no arguments.
 The function should lead the biopics data (this has been implemented for you), perform data manipulations described below and return a pandas data frame with manipulated data.

-Clean up the biopics data:
+Clean up the biopics data so that you perform the following operation:

-Filter our duplicated row
+1. Filter our duplicated row
-Rename the variable called box_office to earnings Filter out rows for which earnings are missing (i.e. they are NaN) Keep only movies relased in the year 1990 or later Convert the type of type_of_subject and country to Categorical Create a new variable called lead_actor_actress_known that is False if lead_actor_actress is NaN and True otherwise Update earnings which they are expressed in million of dollars instead of dollars Recorder the columns in the data frame such that thet are in the following order: title, year_release, # earnings, country, type_of_subject, lead_actor_actress, lead_actor_actress_known
+2. Rename the variable called box_office to earnings
+3. Filter out rows for which earnings are missing (i.e. they are NaN)
+4. Keep only movies relased in the year 1990 or later
+5. Convert the type of type_of_subject and country to Categorical
+6. Create a new variable called lead_actor_actress_known that is False if lead_actor_actress is NaN and True otherwise
+7. Update earnings which they are expressed in million of dollars instead of dollars
+8. Recorder the columns in the data frame such that thet are in the following order: title, year_release, # earnings, country, type_of_subject, lead_actor_actress, lead_actor_actress_known
-Sort the rows in descending order by earnings
+9. Sort the rows in descending order by earnings

 On the top of the python standard library you can make use of any function from the pandas and numpy packages